Who We Are, Health and Safety Header

 Performance

-Over recent years our Health, Safety & Wellbeing strategy has been recognised as providing a sector leading approach.
-This is reinforced through the leadership work Berkeley actively do externally and more obviously through our strong performance demonstrated through accident rates (AIR/AFR) and awards won.
+Over recent years our Health, Safety & Wellbeing strategy has been recognised as providing a sector-leading approach.
+This is reinforced through the leadership work that Berkeley actively does externally and through our strong performance demonstrated by accident rates and achievement of awards.

 The Royal Society for the Prevention of Accidents (RoSPA) Awards